Rare Walmart Photos: How We Shopped In The '60s & '70s

 From Small-Town Five and Dime to Global Empire

-The profits he saved from the five and dime allowed him to open his first Walmart store in Rogers, Arkansas, in 1962.
-His business model was simple…buy in bulk and pass the savings on to the customer.
+The profits he saved allowed him to open his first Walmart store in Rogers, Arkansas, in 1962.
+His business model was simple -- buy in bulk and pass the savings on to the customer.
 His competitors thought he was nuts for reducing his own profit margin, but more Walmart stores soon followed and the company targeted frugal housewives looking to stretch their household budgets by purchasing low cost goods.

-Walmart Has Come a Long Way, Baby
+Walmart Has Come A Long Way, Baby

 Walmart went public in 1970, and experienced a rapid growth.
 More and more stores were popping up across the southern United States and Walton set his sights on the rest of the country.
 By the mid-1970s, Walmart stores were spreading like wild-fire, with 125 total stores and annual sales of more that $340 million.
 Additionally, Walton employed approximately 7,500 employees.

-Walmart Offered a One-Stop Shop
+Walmart Offered A One-Stop Shop

 Now, shoppers had a one-stop place for the bulk of their needs and the marketing shifted from targeting housewives to also targeting their husbands.
 After all, as more and more women entered the workforce, men were tasked with running some of the household errands.
 The addition of lawn and garden and automotive sections in the Walmart stores also appealed to male shoppers.

-These Walmart Photos from the 1970s Show How Much the Chain Has Changed
+These Walmart Photos From The 1970s Show How Much The Chain Has Changed

 Walmart acquired two existing store chains in 1977…Mohr-Value stores and Hutcheson Shoe Company.
 These purchases allowed Walmart to expand into small towns throughout the midwestern United States.
 Walmart’s biggest rival was Woolco, owned by the Woolworth Company.
 Unlike the Woolworth five and dime stores, Woolco was a full-fledged low-cost department store.
 As Walmart stores flourished, Woolco stores declined.
 The chain was eventually purchased by Walmart, which allowed Walmart to move into Canada.
 In the late 1970s, Walmart stores added additional services for their customers, including automotive service centers, pharmacies, one-hour photo developing, and jewelry counters.